SUPPORT CENTER

 • Pathways

-When creating cohorts, you have the option to duplicate a previous version with its content or start anew, while preserving the participants and their responses in the active cohort.
-This flexibility allows you to carry a cohort forward from one offering to another seamlessly.
+When creating Cohorts, you have the option to duplicate a previous version with its content or start anew, while preserving the Participants and their responses in the active cohort.
+This flexibility allows you to carry the contents of a cohort forward from one offering to another seamlessly.

 Where do Cohorts fit in Stackle? #